jasonsilberman/the-manual/GPG.md

 scp my_private_key.asc username@IP_ADDRESS:
 scp my_public_key.asc username@IP_ADDRESS:
 ```
+*NOTE1: The new machine must have `ssh` enabled.*

-*NOTE: By default the new files will be in user's home directory.*
+*NOTE2: By default the new files will be in user's home directory.*

 Once the keys have been transferred to the new machine, we have to import them:
 ```